What Are the Best Greens Powders and Are They Worth It?

 Green powders are no magic.
 They are not the cure to cancer or the easy trick to loss weight.
 They are much simpler and natural than that.

-The best green superfood powders are simply a carefully chosen selection of vegetables and fruits that will help you reach your daily recommended intake.
-One that most adults in the West fail to reach, despite having proven benefits for our overall health.
+The best green superfood powders are simply a carefully chosen selection of vegetables and fruits.
+Thus, greens will help you reach your daily recommended intake of plants.
+This is one that most adults in the West fail to reach, despite having proven benefits for our overall health.

 As such, I have recently been converted to buying green powder supplements on top of my meal replacements.
 Simply they provide me with a convenient way to ensure I take my 5 a-day.
 Now, I can feel safe that I’m getting enough antioxidants, vitamins, minerals… no matter how the day has been.
 This is my way for complete nutrition.